NicolasKuske/GenesisRobustRobotics/README.md

 ## 🙌 Acknowledgements

-This project is part of the European Lighthouse to Manifest Trustworthy and Green AI https://enfield-project.eu/
+This research project is part of the ENFIELD initiative - European Lighthouse to Manifest Trustworthy and Green AI - https://enfield-project.eu/

+Cofunded by the European Union

+In collaboration with the Eindhoven University of Technology (TU/e)

+and the Artificial and Natural Intelligence Toulouse Institute (ANITI)